inferiorplanets/inferiorplanets.github.io/_posts/2016-02-10-goldstein.md

 young & already dead, perfect & all wrong, quartz & aquamarine: we reflect ourselves & everything else & the sky.
 Here we are weaving each other’s scents into blankets, printing each other’s body parts onto novelty t-shirts.
-I want to tell you: We can have a bigger garden.
-I want to tell you: We can have dogs & babies & a silver staircase or we can not.
+I want to tell you: <i>We can have a bigger garden</i>.
+I want to tell you: <i>We can have dogs & babies & a silver staircase or we can not.
 Either way.
-It’s up to you.
-I want to tell you: We can make the staircase gold if you want, or platinum.
-We can make it out of moonstone even.
-Here you are watching me dry off with your binoculars, or plucking a stray hair from my shoulder.
+It’s up to you</i>.
+I want to tell you: <i>We can make the staircase gold if you want, or platinum.
+We can make it out of moonstone even.</i> Here you are watching me dry off with your binoculars, or plucking a stray hair from my shoulder.

 ___